rainbow-labs-com/rainbow-config/README.md

 ## Environments

 The config loader decides based on the environment which config file to load.
-The following default environments are available (alternativ names):
+The following default environments are available (alternative names):

 - development (dev)
 - testing (test)